-I visited "Buildings of the Heisei era", which is listed in "Main Events in Chuo-ku" at the end of "Monoshiri Encyclopedia".
+I visited the "Buildings of the Heisei era" listed in the "Main Events in Chuo-ku" at the end of the "Monoshiri Encyclopedia".

-The Chuo-ohashi Bridge was built in 1994 (1994).
-Tsukuda-ohashi Bridge was built in 1964 before the Tokyo Olympics (1964), which abolished the ferry, but due to the bridge between Chuo-ohashi Bridge, traffic from Tsukuda Island to Tokyo Station has become more convenient (page 60 of Monoshiri Encyclopedia), page 60, page 1.
+Chuo-ohashi Bridge was built in 1994 (1994).
+The Tsukuda-ohashi Bridge was built in 1964 (1964) before the Tokyo Olympics, and this abolished the ferry, but the bridge over Chuo-ohashi Bridge made transportation from Tsukuda Island to Tokyo Station (pages 60, 106 of Monoshiri Encyclopedia).

 A "messenger statue" is installed on the pier in the center of the bridge.

-Kibikicho Square, located on the second basement floor, directly connected to Tokyo Metro Higashi-Ginza Station, offers souvenirs unique to Kabukiza and also serves as a facility to accommodate those who cannot return home in the event of a disaster.
+The Kibikicho Square on the second basement floor, directly connected to Tokyo Metro Higashi-Ginza Station, allows you to purchase souvenirs unique to Kabukiza and also serves as a facility for people who cannot return home in the event of a disaster.

 There is also an aerial garden on the 5th floor of Kabukiza Tower.

-The establishment of "Tsukiji Ohashi" was in 2014 (2014).
+The construction of "Tsukiji Ohashi" was in 2014 (2014).
 As a result, Motohashi became the first bridge from the mouth of the Sumida River.